Jack-R1/SiriRemoteVoiceDecoder/README.md

 4. At this point your remote should be paired to your mac and when you press volume up or down it should trigger volume control on your mac

-5. Get the bluetooth mac address of your siri remote and note it to be used later in the steps One way to do this is to hold option key and select Bluetooth in menu bar and it should show the devices and their mac address, e.g AA-BB-CC-DD-EE-FF, replace any dashes with colons, AA-BB-CC-DD-EE-FF -> AA:BB:CC:DD:EE:FF
+5. Get the bluetooth mac address of your siri remote and note it to be used later in the steps.

+   One way to do this is to hold option key and select Bluetooth in menu bar and it should show the devices and their mac address, e.g AA-BB-CC-DD-EE-FF, replace any dashes with colons, AA-BB-CC-DD-EE-FF -> AA:BB:CC:DD:EE:FF